adriengivry/adriengivry/README.md

 <h3>🙋‍♂️ More About Me</h3>

-- 🥖 I'm French!
+- 🥖 I'm French (and Canadian)!
 And I love cheese 🧀
 - 👨‍💻 You can take a look at my portfolio and my background by visiting my website [adrien-givry.com](http://adrien-givry.com)
 - 📫 You can contact me via any electronic mailing system at **contact@givry-givry.com**
 - 🎈 Fun fact: *I love building things*